• Art magazine

 09 SpaceWolf - Dark Fantasy Carving

 SpaceWolf is a talented artist who specializes in the areas of illustration, graphic design and wood processing.
-He creates limited wood posters that impressively reflect his passion for science fiction, fantasy and pop culture.
-Under the mysterious pseudonym SpaceWolf, he has built up a loyal fan base, which appreciates its unique works of art.
+He creates limited wood posters , which impressively his passion for science fiction, fantasy and pop culture against mirrors n.
+Under the mysterious pseudonym SpaceWolf, he has built up a loyal fan base, which appreciates his unique works of art.

 With his masterly mastery of laser technology, he achieves a precision and even shading that is unparalleled in the art scene.
 Inspired by films, series and books, SpaceWolf reinterprets the concept of a poster by choosing cherry wood as the preferred material.